 - They become flexible grid assets

-- Integration with BESS will move from optional → mandatory in advanced systems
+- Integration with BESS is likely to move from optional to increasingly common in advanced systems.

 Tongyi Perspective: Engineering for Energy Control